sejal-jagtap/de_airflow_windows/README.md

 ## Disclaimer

 **NOTE: This is a Windows setup.**
-This project and its Docker Compose configuration are tailored to run Airflow and related services on a Windows environment, utilizing Docker Desktop with Windows-specific considerations.
+This project and its Docker Compose configuration are designed to run Airflow and related services on a Windows environment, utilizing Docker Desktop with specific Windows considerations.

 ## Repository Structure